cityseventeen/proxytracker/readme.md

 ```

 ### handler
-if handler or sub handler doesn't have any callback, then the value returned by trap is the real value.
+If handler or sub handler doesn't have any callback, then the value returned by trap is the real value.

-if handler contains more callbacks, only the last callback is used for returing a value by trap.
+If handler contains more callbacks, only the last callback is used for returning a value by trap.

-if a trap has sub handler, the value returned by trap (real or by last callback) can be a proxy if the value is an Object or a Function.
+If a trap has sub handler, the value returned by trap (real or by last callback) can be a proxy if the value is an Object or a Function.